 Scientists answer your questions LIVE!

-Every Thursday at 1pm EST (**NEW SUMMER TIME**) on YouTube, BioBus hosts a virtual panel of scientists to discuss a topic of YOUR choosing and answer questions asked by YOU.
-Submit your questions using this form and then tune in to the livestream on Thursday afternoon to hear the experts respond to your questions!
-You can even chat @BioBus and to the scientists while you watch with your new questions and ideas.
-These events are broadcast on our YouTube channel and EVERYONE IS WELCOME.
+Every Thursday at 1pm EST on BioBus YouTube, scientists answer your questions.
+BioBus’s Student Town Halls are about connecting you with experts and making new discoveries!
+Submit your questions for this week’s topic HERE and tune in LIVE on Thursday afternoon to join the conversation with our guest researchers!
+You can even chat @BioBus while you watch with your new questions and ideas so the scientists can respond to you!
+These events play on BioBus YouTube and EVERYONE IS WELCOME.

-The next Student Town Hall is all about Birds!
+The next Student Town Hall is all about Food Science!

-Watch Thursday, July 16th at 1pm EST to learn the answers!
+Watch Thursday 8/6 at 1:00pm EST on BioBus YouTube to learn the answers!

 BioBus Junior Scientist Edition featuring Science Research Projects by BioBus High School and College Interns (6/25/20)